Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-campaigning.md

 Direct attacks against enemy strength often cause unnecessary losses.

 **Action**
-Move forces to place the enemy in a position where resistance becomes ineffective.
+Move forces to position the enemy where resistance becomes ineffective.

 **Outcome**
 The force gains advantage without relying only on destruction.